Most people say a year is 365 days. Geeks will say a year contains 365.2422 days.

 What is a moment?

 A moment is when something important is stopping the usual pace.
-The time elapsed between two given moments can be short or long, but this is irrelevant because the part of the brain that enjoys the moment does not know time.
+The time elapsed between two given moments can be short or long, but this is irrelevant because the part of the brain -Brain 2- that enjoys the moment does not have the notion time -only Brain 3 does.
 It only jumps from one moment to the next.
 So the more moments you have, the longer time seems to be.

 Moments should not be confused with interruptions and distractions.
 Moments are instances of awareness.
 Interruptions and distractions are only making you less mindful